 The vital building blocks of life are the organic compounds known as amino acids.
-They link together to form chains, creating the foundations for peptides and proteins, as well as providing an alternative energy source for cells.
+They link together to form chains, creating the foundations for peptides and proteins.
+They also provide an alternative energy source for cells.

-Amino acids are made from a central carbon atom, an amino group (-NH2), a carboxyl group (-COOH) and a side change.
+Amino acids are made from a central carbon atom, an amino group (-NH2), a carboxyl group (-COOH) and a side chain.
 The key components of an amino acid are hydrogen, carbon, nitrogen and oxygen.
-Additional elements can be found within the side chain and these variations can be used to distinguish between the different amino acids.
+There can be many different additional elements within the side chain and these variations can help to distinguish between the different amino acids.

 Amino Acid Classifications

-There are a range of classifications that can be used to group amino acids.
-Structurally, they can be divided based on the location of the amino functional group, either as alpha, delta, beta or gamma.
+There are a range of classifications which scientists use to group amino acids.
+Structurally, scientists divide amino acids based on the location of the amino functional group.
+This means they are either alpha, beta, gamma or delta.
 They can also be classified depending on the type of side chain group (acyclic, aromatic, sulphur or hydroxyl-containing, aliphatic), their polarity, and whether they are basic, neutral or acidic.

 However, one of the most practical amino acid classifications comes from understanding how we source these vital organic compounds.
 The common amino acids needed by humans are classified into three categories: essential, non-essential, and conditional or semi-essential.

-Also, several amino acids are classed as semi-essential for children due to underdeveloped metabolic pathways.
-These include: R, tyrosine and cysteine.
+Additionally, several amino acids are semi-essential for children due to their underdeveloped metabolic pathways.
+These include tyrosine and cysteine.

-By understanding how we obtain amino acids, it’s possible to learn how to better support a healthy body and enhance our well-being.
+By understanding how we obtain amino acids, it is possible to learn how to better support a healthy body and enhance our wellbeing.
 It also offers an opportunity to help safeguard our body from various diseases.

 Amino acids play many vital roles within our body.
 Below, we have outlined some of the various functions performed by amino acids.

-Proteinogenic amino acids contribute to structural components of your body, including skin, brain, muscle, eyes, hair, and internal organs.
+Proteinogenic amino acids contribute to structural components of your body.
+This includes skin, brain, muscle, eyes, hair, and internal organs.
 Haemoglobin, enzymes, myoglobin, antibodies and many hormones are molecules incorporating proteins.
-The unique structures of the various proteins are determined by the sequence of associated amino acids.
+The sequence of amino acids determines the unique structures of the various proteins.

-Amino acids play a duel role in our immune system.
-They not only help to protect individuals from infections and other illnesses, they also help to regulate and moderate over reactions, such as autoimmunity and inflammation.
+Amino acids play a dual role in our immune system.
+They help to protect individuals from infections and other illnesses.
+In addition to this, they help to regulate and moderate over- reactions.
+These include autoimmunity and inflammation.

-The most abundant neurotransmitters within the brain are amino acids and they are responsible for the majority of fast signalling between neurons.
+The most abundant neurotransmitters within the brain are amino acids.
+They are responsible for the majority of fast signalling between neurons.
 Glutamate and aspartate are particularly important, along with glycine and GABA.

-Amino acids can be used as a source of cellular energy.
-If a protein is no longer required or damaged, it can be converted back to the original amino acid constituents and be broken down into molecules for oxidation.
+The body can use amino acids as a source of cellular energy.
+If a protein is no longer required or damaged, it can be converted back to the original amino acid constituents and it can be broken down into molecules for oxidation.

 The body does not store amino acids in the way that it stores excess starch and protein as fat for later use.
 Consequently, amino acids must be constantly replaced as they are used.

-The richest sources of amino acids are animal derived and come from foods such as poultry, meat, seafood, dairy and eggs.
+The richest sources of amino acids are animals.
+These include foods such as poultry, meat, seafood, dairy and eggs.
 Plant sources of amino acids are also important, although different plants offer different amino acids.
 For example, beans are rich in lysine, while grains are lysine poor.

-To ensure that your body has access to all the necessary amino acids it’s essential to have a balanced diet.
+To ensure that your body has access to all the necessary amino acids, it is essential to have a balanced diet.
 Fresh, raw foods are ideal as they maintain a high concentration of amino acids.

-Foods that have been frozen and cooked are exposed to cellular damage due to oxidation and this can reduce the nutritional benefits.
+Foods that have been frozen and cooked are exposed to cellular damage due to oxidation.
+This can reduce the nutritional benefits.
 Highly processed foods are very poor sources of amino acids and should only been consumed in moderation.

 This can be problematic for anyone with an impaired kidney function.
 A sensible, balanced diet will eliminate this problem.

-If you’re unable to maintain a regular, balanced diet there are plenty of amino acid supplements available.
-These can be taken to ensure that you’re getting an adequate supply of essential amino acids and help to support the body during periods of illness or prolonged stress.
+If you are unable to maintain a regular and balanced diet, supplements may be a good option for you.
+There are plenty of amino acid supplements available on the market.
+These can help to ensure that you are getting an adequate supply of essential amino acids and help to support the body during periods of illness or prolonged stress.

-If you have any underlying health issues it’s recommended that you consult a health care professional before taking supplements.
+If you have any underlying health issues, you should consult a healthcare professional before taking supplements.